jcwang587/math-modeling/docs/01_liter-prog.md

 data[:10]
 ```

-In the cell below, we show the computation of these statistics explicitly, and we will reference this cell as {ref}`stats-computation`.

 As you can see, we have defined named cells (`stats-data-gen`, `stats-computation`) and can refer to them in our text.
 This allows us to build a cohesive narrative around the code, mentioning where data is generated and where it is used.

 ## MATLAB Live Editor